whitneylosinski/Pewlett_Hackard_Analysis/README.md

 ## Overview of the Analysis:

-The HR Analyst at Pewlett Hackard requested help with analyzing data to prepare for the upcoming retirement wave of baby boomer employees.
+The HR Analyst at Pewlett Hackard requested help with analyzing data to prepare for the upcoming "silver tsunami" retirement wave of baby boomer employees.
 The company is trying to plan ahead to determine who will be retiring in the next few years and how many positions will need to be filled.
 The analyst requested that six different Excel data sets be analyzed using SQL to determine the number of employees eligible for retirement for each position title and the number of employees eligible to participate in a mentorship program.

 ## Resources: